mikewild-wcl/ai-experiments/README.md

 This appears to be a known problem - https://github.com/orgs/community/discussions/158638.
 The code was changed to use an OpenAI client and chat completion which works.

+### semantic-kernel-telemetry

+A console app that uses Open Telemetry and Application Insights to log requests and responses.

+Refer to the book code here - https://github.com/wmeints/effective-llm-applications/tree/main/samples/chapter-05/csharp

 ### semantic-kernel-template-chat

 A sample generated from the Microsoft.Extensions.AI.Templates.